awslabs/idf-modules/modules/replication/dockerimage-replication/README-DATAFILES.md

 ## DATAFILES REFERENCE

 ### Background
-The datafiles serve to configure the EKS module with the proper helm chart and image information necesary to deploy on EKS.
+The datafiles serve to configure the EKS module with the proper helm chart and image information necessary to deploy on EKS.
 There are two (2) files **necessary** for this support:
 - `default.yaml` - this base in which the data is provided
 - `<eks-version>.yaml` - the corresponding version file to override the version indicated in default.yaml to match the EKS cluster you are using
     - for example `1.29.yaml` corresponds to an EKS cluster v 1.29